• Athletics

 • Comprehensive NIL education.
 The NCAA will develop a comprehensive plan to provide ongoing education and resources to support student-athletes.

-NCAA Division I Proposed Rules
+NCAA Division I School Assistance Rules

 • Define an NIL entity as an individual, group of individuals, or any other entity organized to support the athletics interest of an NCAA school by compensating student-athletes for NIL activities.